- newsletter signups

 - The final pages, where they leave your website (user exit points).

 The method has its flaws: it revolves around sessions and not users, but it should be enough at the start.
-You are going to be able to spot general behavioural patterns (e.g. organic traffic leads primarily to homepage) and make some assumptions.
-For example, that organic users are well aware of your brand, since they need to google brands to get right to your homepage.
+You are going to be able to spot general behavioral patterns (e.g., organic traffic leads primarily to the homepage) and make some assumptions.
+For example, those organic users are well aware of your brand, since they need to google brands to get right to your homepage.